brainglobe/brainglobe.github.io/docs/source/tutorials/howto-process-for-template-building.md

 We will use some serial-section two-photon microscopy images of whole zebra finch brains as an example.

 :::{note}
-After preparation, you will need access to a high-performance computing (HPC) platform to build a template.
+After preparation, you will probably need access to a high-performance computing (HPC) platform to build a template.
 On the HPC, you will need to have ANTs and the optimizedANTs scripts installed and available on your path.
 See our [installation guide](https://github.com/brainglobe/brainglobe-template-builder/blob/main/README.md) for more details.

 However, to follow this how-to guide, you will only need
 * Your input images
-* Initial familiarity with Python scripting
+* Familiarity with Python scripting
-* Initial familiarity with setting up a `conda` environment or similar
+* Familiarity with setting up a `conda` environment or similar

+Input images can be
+* A folder of 2D TIFFs, or 3D TIFF or NIfTI images that fit into your memory
+* A folder of 2D TIFF images (can in total be larger than your available memory)
 :::

 ## Installation